jbendtsen/tiny-android-template/readme.md

 If you're using Linux/OS X/etc. and you're getting a `permission denied`-esque error, try using `chmod +x` on the `.sh` and `.pl` files in this repo.

-This template is based off https://github.com/authmane512/android-project-template
+This template is loosely based off [https://github.com/authmane512/android-project-template]